example42/psick/docs/change_process.md

   - Review the associated pipeline (note that the Verify Deploy step will always fail, see below for reasons, but the Lint and Syntax checks must be green)
   - Review all our changes
   - List our commits
-  - Click on **Edit** to remove the "WIP: " prefix from the Merge Request title, this allows us to actually accept the Merge request (to the development branch)
+  - Click on **Edit** to remove the "WIP: " prefix from the Merge Request title, this allows us to actually accept the Merge request (to the integration branch)
   - Click on **Save changes**
-  - Click on **Merge** (ensure that the "Remove source branch" box is checked) to accept the Merge Request to development branch.
+  - Click on **Merge** (ensure that the "Remove source branch" box is checked) to accept the Merge Request to integration branch.
   - The relevant issue is automatically closed.

 From now on the next steps are similar to Steps 5 (second part) and 6 of the previously described Change process.